Snider Students Stay In by The Editorial Board

 “Again, for safety,” Ms. Chisley said, “we decided to stay in classrooms.”

-Most students and staff can agree that the announcing of each victim’s name and the chimes were an appropriate way to honor the victims of the Douglas High School shooting, but many students think this was not enough.
+Many students and staff members agree that the announcing of each victim’s name and the chimes were an appropriate way to honor the victims of the Douglas High School shooting, but many students think this was not enough.

-At 10:05 a.m., Ms. Chisley announced that we would honor the victims of Parkland, Florida with chimes over the intercom “per student request.”
+At 10:05 a.m., Ms. Chisley announced the school would honor the victims of Parkland, Florida with chimes over the intercom “per student request.”

 The student body appreciated the civic activity and recognized that the school administration supported honoring the students who were killed, but many students felt cheated because they were instructed to stay in the classroom.